JValtteri/seec-email/docs/notes_on_security.md

 # Notes on Security

-This document expands on some of the security issues and reasoning for the solutions taken.
+**This document expands on some of the security issues and rationale for the chosen solutions.**

 ## Attacks where an attacker has either remote or physical write access to the users hard drive.